Protect your iPhone against phishing attacks and other threats with Avast One

 Phishing is a cybercrime technique that uses fraud and deception to manipulate victims into clicking malicious links or disclosing sensitive personal information.
-Learn how it works so that you can detect and block phishing scams and keep your data safe from attackers.
-Stay protected against phishing attacks — and other online threats like viruses and malware — with the award-winning Avast One.
+Learn how it works so that you can detect and block phishing scams and keep your data safe.
+Then, stay protected against phishing attacks and other online threats with industry-leading online security like Avast One.

 There are three components to a phishing attack:

-The attack is conducted via electronic communications, such as email or a phone call.
+The attack is conducted via electronic communications, like an email or phone call.

 The attacker disguises themselves as an individual or organization you trust.

-The goal is to obtain sensitive personal information, such as login credentials or credit card numbers.
+The goal is to obtain sensitive personal information, like login credentials or credit card numbers.

 Phishing is one of the internet’s oldest and most well-known scams.
 The term phishing is derived from cybercriminals going fishing with an attractive bait in order to hook victims from the vast ocean of internet users.
 The ph in “phishing” comes from the mid-1900s hobby of “phone phreaking,” in which enthusiast “phreaks” would experiment with telecommunications networks to figure out how they worked.
 Phreaking + fishing = phishing.

-Spam or phish — in this case, order the spam.
-The one key difference between spam and phishing is that spammers aren’t out to hurt you.
-Spam is junk mail: just a bunch of unwanted ads.
-Phishing attackers want to steal your data and use it against you.
+The key difference between spam and phishing is that spammers aren’t always out to hurt you.
+Spam is often just junk mail: a bunch of unwanted ads.
+Phishing, by contrast, is nefarious because phishers want to steal your data and use it against you.
 Of course, phishing attacks can also be carried out using spam messages, so you still want to avoid spam.

 As for what phishing can do, that’s defined by the imagination and skill of the phisher.
 The ubiquity of social media means that phishers have access to more personal info on their targets than ever before.
-Armed with all this data, phishers can precisely tailor their attacks to the needs, wants, and life circumstances of their targets, resulting in a much more attractive proposition.
+Armed with all this data, phishers can tailor their attacks to the specific needs, wants, and life circumstances of their targets, resulting in a much more attractive proposition.
 Social media, in these cases, fuels more effective use of social engineering to carry out phishing attacks.